The Net 2.0: Plot

 When Hope returns to her hotel room to get her passport, she discovers the new one issued by the American consulate contains the wrong name.
 It seems that her identity has been stolen.
 She visits the company that has offered her the job, but finds that Z.Z. is working there under the name Hope Cassidy.
 She discovers $40,000,000 in her bank account and certain people are out to kill her.
 All people who knew her are found dead, including the taxi driver whom she met at the airport, who turns out to be a police officer.
-The police and Dr. Kavak don't believe her explanations, and accuse her of murdering the taxi driver and the woman now impersonating her, Z.Z..
+The police and Dr. Kavak do not believe her explanations, and accuse her of murdering the taxi driver and the woman now impersonating her, Z.Z..
 After an incident during Hope's interrogation, she is given an injection which puts her to sleep.
 She then wakes up in a hotel room with her boyfriend, James, at her side.
 He tries to reassure her that everything has been sorted out, but something in his speech makes her suspicious.

-It turns out that he and Dr. Kavak (Demet Akbag) are behind the conspiracy against her, because they wanted her skills in order to have money embezzled from Ivanakov, a Russian arms dealer.
+He and Dr. Kavak turn out to be behind the conspiracy against her, because they wanted her skills in order to have money embezzled from Ivanakov, a Russian arms dealer.
 Hope is taken to the bank in order to withdraw the money, but they are confronted by the Russians on their way out.
 Hope appears to be killed in the conflict but awakens in the ambulance, having staged her own death so that the mafia would stop hunting her.
-By her side is Roxelena, the stewardess, an Interpol agent who reveals that thanks to the bracelet she gave her in the airplane (which was in fact a homing beacon), her whereabouts were known to the police at all times.
+By her side is Roxelena, who is actually an Interpol agent and reveals that thanks to the bracelet she gave her in the airplane (which was in fact a homing beacon), Hope's whereabouts were known to the police at all times.
 She leaves Istanbul with a new identity, enjoying her first class flight back home, in front of her laptop screen that reveals a bank account balance of five million dollars.